brettchalupa/projectbook/src/_introduction.md

 ## Mindset

 Please, please, please don't go into these projects thinking, "Wow, this idea is going to make me rich!
 It's the next start-up!
 It's the next big thing!
 Get those angel investors on the line!"
 I fall into this trap from time to time, especially when I'm dreaming big.
 I start thinking about monetization and hosting and the viability of something existing as a business.
 What you're trying to do is learn!
 Not start a business.
-Don't burden yourself with the responsibiity of doing anything other than experimenting at the beginning.
+Don't burden yourself with the responsibility of doing anything other than experimenting at the beginning.

 If you were to learn how to play guitar and you're playing simplified covers of your favorite songs, which is basically what we're doing here, would you start by thinking about how you'll record, mix, master, and release your cover album to make you rich?
 No!
 You'd practice them, play them for friends, maybe record them.
 Maybe one day you'd be in a cover band.
 Or even start writing your own original music.
 But don't concern yourself with anything other than learning and having fun right now.